What is zirconium?

-- Due to the corrosion resistance properties towards acids and alkalis, zirconium is widely used in the chemical industry.
+- Due to the corrosion resistance properties towards acids and alkalis, it is widely used in the chemical industry.

 - Like titanium, it is used in pumps, valves, heat exchangers, pipings, etc. With niobium, it is used for making superconducting magnets.